mrbrightsides/zenith/README.md

 ---

-*Engineered for the Gemini Live Agent Challenge 2025*
+*Engineered for the Gemini Live Agent Challenge 2026*
-*Submission ID: ZENITH-LIVE-AGENT-001*